Michelle Busha: Blue Earth State Trooper Hitchhiker Murder On ID’s ‘Jane Doe’

 — bouaxiong (@boua_xiong) March 17, 2015

-The Inquisitr brought you the story of Michelle Busha in 2015 after KARE-11 broke the news that the Jane Doe’s identity had been found.
-Michelle Busha was just 18-years old when she left her parents’ home.
+Inquisitr brought you the story of Michelle Busha in 2015 after KARE-11 broke the news that the Jane Doe’s identity had been found.
+Michelle Busha was just 18-years old when she left her parents home.
 The teen was a go-getter, a young woman who went after what she wanted in life.
 And what she wanted more than anything at the time was to be free.

 1980: Dead Corpse Found Floating In Blue Earth Ditch